-Consistent with the Fund's investment objectives, the portfolio advisor assesses to have a lower carbon intensity than that of the broad market.
-To assist the portfolio advisor in measuring the relative carbon output of the Fund's investments, the weighted average carbon intensity (a carbon footprint analysis based on the measure of the volume of carbon emissions per dollar of sales generated by underlying companies, normalized by the weight of those securities in a portfolio) will be calculated for both the Fund and the relevant broad market index (a generally recognized broad-based-blended index that measures both equity performance of global developed markets, currently the MSCI World Index and fixed income performance of Canadian fixed income markets, currently the FTSE Canada Universe Bond Index).
+Consistent with the Fund's investment objectives and strategies, during the period the Fund invested in a portfolio of investments that the portfolio adviser assessed to have a lower carbon intensity than that of the broad market.
+To assist the portfolio adviser in measuring the relative carbon output of the Fund's investments, the weighted average carbon intensity (a carbon footprint analysis based on the measure of the volume of carbon emissions per dollar of sales generated by underlying companies, normalized by the weight of those securities in a portfolio) was calculated for both the Fund and the relevant broad market index (a generally recognized broad-based-blended index that measures both equity performance of global developed markets and fixed income performance of Canadian fixed income markets, currently the Index).
+Carbon intensity was assessed in metric tonnes and included both Scope 1 and 2 carbon dioxide equivalent (CO_2e) emissions per million U.S. dollars in revenue generated by a business, where Scope 1 emissions refer to direct greenhouse gas (e.g. CO_2) emissions from company operations and Scope 2 emissions refer to emissions from purchased electricity.